Parihsz/DataService/README.md

 # DataService
 DataService is a ProfileService wrapper, that's about it.

+Heavily abstracted, literally uses a good chunk of PS documentation code under the hood.
+Listens for playeradded for you, uses a signal implementation to alert other scripts when a profile has been loaded.

 ## Installation